WAA membership and our monthly newsletter will be included at no charge as part of the training registration process.

 Meet our presenters:

-David is an attorney experienced with education and disability rights law, fighting for the educational opportunities of people with disabilities in Washington State.
-He is a graduate of the University of Minnesota Law School.
-At Ford Law Firm, he has helped clients obtain access to new services, private placements, and compensatory education.
-Prior to practice in Washington, he worked for the non-profit advocacy organization Disability Rights California, providing legal representation to people with disabilities in multiple areas.
-This included monitoring and enforcement of educational rights violations, helping review and draft legislation, and providing education and training to disability advocacy groups.
+David Weafer is the lead counsel of a Western Washington special education law firm, and an attorney with over 10 years of experience fighting for the educational and civil rights of people with disabilities.
+In private practice he has helped clients obtain access to new services, private school placements, and compensatory education.
+Prior to practice in Washington, he worked for the non-profit advocacy organization Disability Rights California, practicing state level legal representation and advocacy including enforcement of educational rights violations, helping review and draft legislation, and providing training to disability advocacy groups.

 David is motivated to defend the right of every family and student…

-Time spent in the classroom without appropriate supports can never be fully made up, and each student deserves to be seen as an individual and given access to the tools they need to succeed in school.
+Time spent in the classroom without appropriate support can never be fully made up, and each student deserves to be seen as an individual and given access to the tools they need to succeed in school.
+Knowing what rights and options are available is crucial for every student and their family, but this must be coupled with the ability to enforce those rights in the face of ignorance, opposition or bureaucratic inertia.
+Sharing and exercising the tools of justice that protect students’ rights, builds a fairer system for all.

 Katherine George, Johnston George